Replacing a data source

 In this example, someone has configured an analysis with good visualizations using local data from Excel, and you want to replace the data with fresh data using your Salesforce account.

-Select the new data by choosing the type of source (Salesforce), logging in, and browsing to the interesting data.
+In the Files and data flyout, select the new data by creating a new connection or using a predefined connection to the new data source (Salesforce), logging in, and browsing to the interesting data.
 See Creating a new analysis from Salesforce data for details.

 Click OK to load the new data.